jeffbarrecchia/Jeff_Portfolio/README.md

 # [Project 3: Predicting Diabetics Through Classification](https://github.com/jeffbarrecchia/diabetic_classification)
 (click above for Techniques repo)

-In this code, I display several different Classification methods to predict who does or doe not have diabetes.
+In this code, I display several different Classification methods to predict who does or does not have diabetes.
 The dataset was pulled off of Github.
 The methods are:

   1. K-Nearest Neighbor
   2. Decision Tree Classification